Test Methods for analysis of Infusion panels (SOFIA)

 Brief relate

-The SOFIA project studies the behavior of curved compression-stiffened panels, typical of the aeronautical industry.
-The novelty of the project lies in the manufacturing process of the stiffened panel, which is carried out using resin infusion techniques, instead of conventional gluing (or co-gluing) of the stiffeners to the skin.
+The SOFIA project studies the behavior of compression-stiffened curved panels, typical of the aerospace industry.
+The project's innovation lies in the manufacturing process of the stiffened panel, which uses resin infusion techniques instead of the conventional bonding (or co-bonding) of the stiffeners to the skin.

-Three entities participate in the project: AICIA (University of Seville), ALESTIS, APPLUS, with the tasks entrusted to each participant being those indicated below:
+The project involves three entities: AICIA (University of Seville), ALESTIS, APPLUS, with the tasks assigned to each participant being those indicated below:

-• AICIA (University of Seville) will carry out level 2 tests, on configuration details, to characterize the new admissibles of the different panel failure mechanisms.
+• AICIA (University of Seville) will carry out level 2 tests, of configuration details, to characterize the new admissible values of the different failure mechanisms of the panel.

-• ALESTIS will carry out numerical modeling of the tests and will manufacture the necessary tools for the tests.
-He is the project coordinator.
+• ALESTIS will perform numerical modeling of the tests and manufacture the necessary tooling.
+It is the project coordinator.

-• APPLUS will carry out the level 3 test of the complete compression panel.
+• APPLUS will perform the level 3 compression test of the entire panel.

-Sequentially, in the project, level 2 tests will be carried out to obtain certain allowable values for different failure mechanisms, and subsequently, a complete panel compression test will be carried out.
+Sequentially, in the project, level 2 tests will be carried out to obtain certain admissible values for different failure mechanisms, and subsequently, a full panel compression test will be performed.

-The admissibles obtained in the level 2 tests will be used, together with numerical modeling, to try to predict the failure of the panel during the level 3 test.
+The admissible values obtained in the level 2 tests will be used, together with numerical modeling, to try to predict the panel failure during the level 3 test.

-• GIC tests to determine the critical energy of the potential detachment of the stiffener and skin.
-When manufacturing occurs by resin infusion, there is no, from a formal point of view, an adhesive interface between both components, so this admissible interface is not preliminarily characterized.
+• GIC tests to determine the critical energy of the potential peel-off of the stiffener and the skin.
+Since the manufacturing process involves resin infusion, there is no adhesive interface between the two components from a formal point of view, therefore this permissible component is not preliminarily characterized.

-• “Unfolding” tests , to determine the failure load in the radius of agreement of the stiffener.
+• “Unfolding” tests , to determine the failure load at the stiffener's radii of agreement.

-• Compression tests after impact , which allow having an admissible compression in the panel with certain damage (typically delamination), after suffering an impact normal to its surface.
+• Compression tests after impact , which allow for an acceptable compression strength in the panel with some damage (typically delamination), after suffering a normal impact to its surface.

-• 7-point bending tests , which allow us to reproduce (in a certain way) the deformed configuration that the panel finds under compression and after suffering dents generated by the instability caused by compression.
+• Seven-point bending tests , which allow (to some extent) the deformed configuration of the panel under compression and after suffering dents caused by the instability resulting from the compression.